davidgbonacho/SimpleAuth/examples.md

 # Examples

-There is a lot of applications with this requirements, like:
+There is a lot of applications with this requirements, where no LDAP or OAuth2.0 systems are required (since they are not designed for many users, but only for one or several acquaintances), but API-based system with external client must be securized:

 1. Ticket validation and redemption system for events: A single client application used by event staff to verify and redeem tickets, accessing an API that determines whether a ticket is valid or not.
 2. Inventory control system for a small store: A single device (tablet or PC) used by employees to update and query stock.